 He said firefighters, like everyone else, are living longer so their CalPERS benefits and retirement costs to the city will continue longer.

-"But also, having two tiers (of employment benefits) in the fire department will create situations where there could be moral issues as well as issues among employees."
+"But also, having two tiers (of employment benefits) in the fire department will create situations where there could be moral issues as well as issues among employees," Thorne said.

 Outside consultant John Bartel, president and chief actuary of Bartel and Associates, who has reviewed and helped draft union contracts for Pleasanton for years, agreed that the savings from the new contract will take a long time to help reduce the city's pension liabilities, but said it's a start.